Cyberzal1/azure-ecommerce-platform/README.md

 📌 See full architecture diagram in `docs/architecture.png`.

-*Note: Architecture is designed and documented; full Azure implementation is planned for future development.*
+*Note: Architecture is designed and documented; full Azure implementation is planned for future development.
+(Refer to future roadmap)*

 ---